this-is-aishwarya/movie-recommendation-system/README.md

 High level steps for building a user-interface for ML application.
 1. Selecion of tools and languages.
 2. Building APIs/ Services to expose ML model.
-3. uikding Client-side web/mobile app.
+3. Building Client-side web/mobile app.